 Survivor and patient advocates who participate in the Scientist↔Survivor Program® at the Annual Meeting 2023 will:

 - Attend special lectures about cancer research that are tailored to a lay audience;

 - Discuss relevant and timely cancer topics during small group meetings, roundtable discussions and meetings with scientific mentors;

-- Communicate to scientists the key issues, questions and concerns of the survivor and patient advocacy communities;
+- Communicate to scientists the key issues, questions and concerns of the patient advocacy communities;

 - Create and promote their (organizations’) mission by participating in the poster sessions; and

 - Network with scientists and fellow advocates from local, national, and international cancer organizations.